AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

 Non-primitive scoped operations
 -------------------------------

-The only non-primitive operation allowed in a class record is a non primitive that has a class wide parameter of the enclosing type as the first paramter, e.g.:
+The only non-primitive operation allowed in a class record is a non-primitive that has a class wide parameter of the enclosing type as the first parameter, e.g.:

 .. code-block:: ada